 Steam engines powered the industrial revolution before inviting new passenger transport.
 The magnificent locomotive shown fronting its sheds probably represents one of the first machines once smoking paths through Hucknall Huthwaite.
 Overlooking large Westhouses sheds reveals where they housed and maintained all local coal trains, shown tracking connections into New Hucknall colliery yards.

 Alexander adds these marvellous views showing firstly the working New Hucknall Colliery signal box upon Common Road.
 Destroyed by youthful pranksters left the key somewhat redundant prior that pits closure.

-Sighting a Sutton Colliery Signal Box offers a Huthwaite reminder, when losing its last rail links after 1989 closure of the Brierley Pit.
+Sighting a Sutton Colliery Signal Box offers a Huthwaite reminder of losing last rail links after 1989 closure of that Brierley Pit.